mengano-net/vim-dotfiles/README.md

 ### Configuration, plugins, dot files that I use to setup my vim

 ## Prerequisites
-- This is for *nix OS, linux, macos, etc.
+- This is for *nix OS, Linux, MacOS, etc.
 - vim version 8.1+
 It must have the +conceal option compiled, this is needed for one of the plugins I'm using (keep reading)